 My #MythicalMondays series starts off with Switzerland.
 The idea for this post came to me during Fasnacht, when I started asking my friends what was the Basilisk.
-After reading up on some of the myths and legends, here are a few from the beautiful country of
+After reading up on some of the history and myths, here are a few from the beautiful country of Switzerland.

 1. The Basilisk

 If you happen to be in Basel, you will see mentions of Basilisk around the city.
 You will also notice several fountains and statues of a strange creature that partially resembles a dragon or a snake.
-Asking around I got introduced to the story behind it.
+Asking around, I learned the story behind it.

 The Basilisk is a mythical creature, which dates to the 1400s.
-It is said to have been extremely poisonous and could kill people in just one glance.
-The Greek word ‘Basileus’ means king, and the creature could have been referred to as the king of snakes.
-Apparently it was born when a cockerel laid an egg that was incubated by abizarre as this sounds, it has found its way into various stories, plays and even Harry Potter and the Chamber of Secrets.
+It was extremely poisonous and killed people in just one glance.
+The Greek word ‘Basileus’ means king, and the creature was the king of snakes.
+Apparently it was born when a cockerel laid an egg that was incubated by a snake.
+As bizarre as this sounds, it found its way into stories, plays, and even Harry Potter and the Chamber of Secrets.

-The Basilisk was a powerful creature, and is depicted as a small dragon with the tail of a snake and the head of a cockerel.
+The Basilisk was a powerful creature.
+It’s a small dragon with the tail of a snake and the head of a cockerel.
 It didn’t glide like a snake but walked upright, and could even kill the grass if it moved across it.
 The only way to kill it was to show it it’s own reflection.

-The Basilisk has been an important symbol of Basel for at least 500 years, and is seen holding the coat of arms.
+The Basilisk has been an important symbol of Basel for at least 500 years.
+It’s actually holding the coat of arms.
 A monument commemorating the great destruction of the city in the 1356 earthquake has an epitaph which says:

 “Basilisk, you poisonous worm and fable, now you shall hold the shield of the dignified city of Basel.”